Flags for film and TV

 What have we made lately....?

-These were for the 2016 film release 'Anthropoid'.
+These images show more of the same we made for the 2016 film 'Anthropoid'.

-We were sub contracted to another company to help make the fully sewn pseudo historical Nazi banners, flags and coffin drapes for the BBC One series SS-GB.
+We made the fully sewn pseudo historical Nazi banners, flags and coffin drapes for the BBC One series SS-GB.